SharePoint/sp-dev-docs/docs/embedded/getting-started/trial-containertype.md

 # SharePoint Embedded Trial Containers

 To aid customers with the development of applications to be used with SharePoint Embedded, we are allowing the creation of a Trial Container Type.
-Customers will be allowed 1 Trial container type at any time in their tenant.
+Customers will be allowed 1 Trial Container Type at any time in their tenant.
 The Trial Container Type will *not* be linked to billing and can only be consumed by the Partner tenant.

 > Note: The Trial Container Type is the only container type that is restricted to the Partner (creating) tenant and cannot be shared with other consuming tenants.